mdicaire/message_management_rest_api_app/README.md

 ## Automation

-A continuous integration script located in ./local/ci.sh can be used to build, test and deploy the app.
+A continuous integration script located in ./local/ci.sh can be used to build, test and deploy the app

 ```bash
 cd "local"
 ./ci.sh
 ```

-Note: A non-zero return code will be returned on error.
+Note: A non-zero return code will be returned on error